Can I feed my cat chicken every day? How about raw chicken? What can I do to the chicken itself to make sure that it is healthy enough for my cat?

-The healthiest chicken dry cat food option is the American Journey grain free food.
-The reason this is the top pic is because it has a ton of protein and it’s also grain free, which means it doesn’t have any corn or wheat in it.
+The healthiest chicken dry cat food option is the American Journey grain-free food.
+The reason this is the top pick is that it has a ton of protein and it’s also grain-free, which means it doesn’t have any corn or wheat in it.

 The winner of the best chicken variety of wet cat food is the Blue Buffalo Wilderness brand.
 It’s completely grain-free and chock full of healthy protein for your feline companion.
 Cats love this stuff!

 Feeding your cat chicken on a regular basis is a great way to make sure your cat is getting enough protein in their diet.

 Just make sure it’s the right kind of chicken and you prepare it so your cat can enjoy the chicken without getting ill.

 When in doubt, it’s best to just find a healthy commercial alternative in order to avoid the chance of parasites or food poisoning.